lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Rutee's blast caliber [Life Discharge], 5000 Gald    |

+Speak to the green-haired man at Wat's Mansion in Harmentz while Rutee has the title [Former Lens Hunter] set.
+He will receive a message from a lens hunter that he is in the temple near Janos.
+You will see a scene in which Rutee, who was once a wanted criminal, is about to be sold out to Seinegal soldiers.

 ![](stahn-guide/sub068_1.png)
+▲ In the end, Rutee was cooperating with the Seinegard autorities and got him arrested.

 ---